- USPS, UPS, and FedEx are three of the most popular shipping couriers for domestic and international shipments

 - Does not offer free pickup services for packages

-- Can be expensive compared to other options, as the shipping rates are higher
+- It can be expensive compared to other options, as the shipping rates are higher

 - There are fewer brick and mortar locations compared to the other couriers

 UPS: best suited for larger shipments and freight packages.
-This courier is ideal for industrial goods, apparel, furniture and automotive parts.
-Popular services include UPS Ground and UPS Worldwide Express.
+Popular services include UPS® Ground and UPS Worldwide Express®.

 - It has a very airtight tracking system providing accurate information regarding your package delivery